Food. Life. Faith. Everything in between.

 I write.
 I own a camera (still in auto mode but am working on changing that).
 I’m an amateur kitchen doodler.
 Those things and more and not necessarily in that order.

 I am married to an amazing power and hardware engineer and wanna-be rock guitarist.
 We do just about everything as a couple.
 We are crazy about each other!

-I am also a mom to two crazy, precocious rescue pups.
+I am also a mom to a rescue Chihuahua.
+We used to have two rescue dogs but lost one to cancer.
+Dogs have been our four-legged kids.
 Love them so much!
 Even though they shed like crazy!

 I’m an everyday woman working on finding God’s path so I can make a positive mark on this world (or friends and family…whichever He chooses for me).